Coketrd/ConversationMode-with-ESP-Home-Device/README.md

 ```

-2. We need to create a helper in which we save the URL.
+2. We need to create helper:
+   - in which we save the URL.
      i Useing an Input Text Helper:   input_text.url_esp32_voice_assist
+   - in which we save the timer
+     i Using an timer Helper:   timer.extract_mp3_time
+   - with which we activate continuous listening.
+Only when this helper is active are the mp3 files analyzed and the microphone reactivated at the end of the voice output.
+You can activate this helper directly via the voice assistant by saying: activate continuous listening when you first enter your voice.
+Or you can link the assistant to a switch on a wall or simply
+     activate and deactivate it via smartphone/tablet/watch.
+     This is my helper: input_boolean.voice_assistant_permanent_listening_active

-3. We need to create a script to save the URL in the helper
+4. We need to create a script to save the URL in the helper

 ```
 alias: ha_voice_alexa_url